duniter/duniter-v2s/.gitlab/issue_templates/report-a-bug.md

 ---
 name: Report a Bug
-about: Report a problem with this template.
+about: Report a problem with duniter-v2s.
 title: ""
 labels: bug
 assignees: ""